SAP-archive/i40-aas/apps/onboarding-skill/README.md

 These tests require a message broker and the AMQP_URL variable set in the environment to the host name of the message broker (in the docker container) with the exposed 5672 port, for example: "localhost", if running the tests locally.
 The message broker for the integration needs to provide default guest user account for the tests to run.

-It can be run from a docker image with `source .\integration-test-setup`
+It can be run from a docker image with `source .\integration-test-setup` (wait 20s before starting integration tests).

 - To run integration tests as well: `npm run test-with-integration`
 - To run coverage with integration tests: `npm run coverage-with-integration`